 - It doesn’t earn interest due to its fluidity.

-- No maximum limit on the number of transactions that the user can carry out.
+- There is no maximum limit on the number of transactions the user can carry out.

 - Higher minimum balance/initial deposit.

-The following are some of the perks of getting your own savings account in the Philippines:
+The following are some of the perks of getting your savings account in the Philippines:

-- Having a savings account allows your money to grow in the bank every year.
+- A savings account allows your money to grow in the bank every year.
 The interest rate may vary depending on the bank you’re enrolled in.

 - It takes less money to open a savings account.

 - It requires a lower maintenance balance.
-If you open a BDO ATM account, for example, you can keep the account active with just Php 2,000.
+If you open a BDO ATM account, for example, you can keep the account active with just ₱2,000.

 Of course, with all advantages also come a few disadvantages:

-- The interest rate is lower compared to what you can potentially earn from other financial products like stocks and mutual funds.
-Even Pag IBIG Fund offers a relatively higher interest rate to its account holders.
+- The interest rate is lower than what you can earn from other financial products like stocks and mutual funds.
+Even Pag IBIG Fund offers its account holders a relatively higher interest rate.

-- Most Philippine banks put a limit on the number of daily transactions you can carry out and the amount of money you can withdraw per transaction.
+- Most Philippine banks limit the number of daily transactions you can carry out and the amount of money you can withdraw per transaction.

-- In the case of BDO, you will be charged Php 100 for over-the-counter withdrawals regardless if their ATMs are functional or not.
+- In the case of BDO, you will be charged ₱100 for over-the-counter withdrawals regardless of whether their ATMs are functional.
 They also charge absurd fees for literally every transaction you can think of.
-For instance, you’ll be charged a deposit fee of at least Php 50 if you’re depositing money in a branch other than the branch where you opened your BDO account.
+For instance, you’ll be charged a deposit fee of at least ₱50 if you’re depositing money in a branch other than where you opened your BDO account.

 Before going to the BDO branch, make sure you already have all the following requirements: